 Everything has an appropriate glass that it has to be drunk out of, lest you risk the judgement of drinks purists everywhere.
 Be it Brandy, Champagne or Sherry, there is some type of very specific glassware to hold it.

 Up until 2001, pre-the Glencairn glass, the same could not be said for Whisky.

 Whisky was consumed in every type of glass imaginable, from squat tumblers to long highballs, even your favourite mug if you were out of glassware.

-Then in 2001, someone thought it was about time that Whisky had some dedicated glassware and the Glancairn Glass was born.
+Then, in 2001, someone thought it was about time that Whisky had some dedicated glassware and the Glencairn Glass was born.

 Then Raymond Davidson took his innovative glass design and dusted it off, held it up to the light and declared proudly that it was time he released this beauty to the world and improved the lives of every Whisky drinker out there.

 Or something similar probably happened, maybe nothing quite so grand.
 He probably picked it up and thought, “hey maybe I’ll see if I can sell this”.

 But whatever happened, Davidson decided to take his glass to the mass market.

 He was originally inspired by nosing copitas that were usually used for sherry and wanted to design something similar.